IrinaTsirkalova/Cucumber-CinemaReservationSystem/README.md

 - Reserve a movie screening later than 60 minutes before the screening and for an unreserved seat.

- -Reserve a movie screening later than 60 minutes before the screening and for a reserved seat.
+- Reserve a movie screening later than 60 minutes before the screening and for a reserved seat.

 - Reserve a movie screening without choosing seats.